AlexArchive/c6-equivalents-in-c5/README.md

 ## Paramaterless struct constructors

 It used to be erroneous to define a parameter-less constructor for a `struct` type.
-It is no longer erroneous.
+This is now allowed.

 C# 6:
 ```c#